Sharp Isoperimetric Inequalities for Affine Quermassintegrals: Introduction

 One of the most important problems in Affine Convex Geometry is to obtain sharp lower and upper bounds on $\Phi_k(K)$ and to characterize the extremizers (among all convex $K$ of a given volume).
 In \cite{Lutwak-Harmonic}, Lutwak put forth the following conjecture, whose higher-rank cases have become a major open problem in the field (see e.g. \cite[Open Problem 12.3]{Lutwak-Selected}, \cite[Problem 9.3]{GardnerGeometricTomography2ndEd}, \cite[(9.57)]{Schneider-Book-2ndEd}): \begin{conj}[Lutwak] For any convex body $K \subset \R^n$ and $k=1,\ldots,n-1$:

 with equality for a given $k$ if and only if $K$ is an ellipsoid. \end{conj}

 By Jensen's inequality, as $W_k(K) \geq \Phi_k(K)$ and $W_k(B_K) = \Phi_k(B_K)$, the above would constitute a sharp, affine-invariant, strengthening of the classical isoperimetric inequalities of Theorem \ref{thm:FAF}.
-Furthermore, such a strengthening would be optimal, in the sense that the $L^{-n}$-norm in the definition (\ref{eq:def-affine-quermass}) cannot be replaced by the $L^p$-norm for any $p < -n$ -- see Subsection \ref{subsec:intro-LW}.
+Furthermore, such a strengthening would be optimal, in the sense that the $L^{-n}$-norm in the definition (\ref{eq:def-affine-quermass}) and inequality (\ref{eq:main}) cannot be replaced by the $L^p$-norm for any $p < -n$ -- see Subsection \ref{subsec:intro-LW}.

-The only sharp results known thus far have been for the rank-one cases $k=1$ and $k=n-1$, which (as observed by Lutwak) turn out to be completely classical.
+The only sharp results known thus far have been for the rank-one cases $k=1$ and $k=n-1$, which (as observed by Lutwak) turn out to be completely classical; we refer to Section~\ref{sec:notation} for missing standard definitions.
 For origin-symmetric convex bodies, $\Phi^{-n}_1(K)$ is proportional to the volume of the polar body $K^{\circ}$, and so the case $k=1$ of (\ref{eq:main}) amounts to the Blaschke--Santal\'o inequality: